Ford Motor Company [NYSE:F] is out testing the next step in performance for the sixth-generation Mustang.

 What’s lurking beneath the hood is still a mystery but it may be the oft-rumored twin-turbocharged version of the 5.2-liter V-8 in the Shelby GT350 models.
 Our photographer claims the engine sounded like the familiar flat-plane crank V-8, but a sticker on the windshield suggests a twin-turbocharging system has been installed.

 5.2-liter V-8 from the the Ford Mustang Shelby GT350Enlarge Photo

 The sticker reads “TT-0081.”
 This is the same designation that featured on prototypes for the 2017 F-150 Raptor, which also has a twin-turbocharged engine, albeit a V-6.
 Forced induction wouldn’t be an odd move as the previous Shelby GT500 came with a supercharged V-8.
 Supercharged V-8s also feature in the aforementioned Chevy and Dodge rivals.

 We’ve also heard that the new Mustang top dog will be fitted with the 10-speed automatic Ford developed with General Motors Company [NYSE:GM].
 GM has already fitted it to the Chevy ZL1 and boasts that the unit is quicker than the best dual-clutch transmissions, including Porsche’s PDK.

-Since the car is expected for the 2018 model year, it’s possible we see the reveal take place late this year or early next.
+Since the car is expected for the 2019 model year, it’s possible we see the reveal take place in early 2018.